 Standard-mounted sink, instead consider an under-mounted sink: Under-mounting helps minimize the potential for microbe growth by eliminating the bacteria-trapping lip between the edge of a standard drop-in sink and the counter surface.
 Although this is not a new innovation, it is becoming more popular as awareness of the impact of such choices on health and wellness grows.

-- Carpets, instead consider hardwood flooring: This tip comes from Grant Boney of House Cleaning Denver – Carpets can harbor dust, mites, and other allergens.
+- Carpets, instead consider hardwood flooring: This tip comes from Boris Vujanovic of Westmaids, a Calgary house cleaning company – Carpets can harbor dust, mites, and other allergens.
 Increasingly, homeowners are choosing hardwood flooring over wall-to-wall carpeting in the main living areas of new homes.
 Hard surface floorings free of formaldehyde and other known respiratory irritants are becoming the standard.

 - Standard drywall, instead consider formaldehyde-absorbing drywall: The AirRenew® family of drywall products from CertainTeed uses an innovative technology to remove formaldehyde from the air and convert it to a harmless inert compound contained safely within the board.
 It installs and finishes like standard drywall and will continue to work within the home to reduce formaldehyde exposure and improve overall IAQ for up to 75 years.